-Pros and Cons of 55+ Communities Riverside County
+Pros and Cons of 55+ Communities in Riverside County

-Chances are if you have been searching for mid-priced homes in Riverside County you’ve come across beautiful homes that happened to be located within a senior community.
+Chances are, if you’ve been searching for mid-priced homes in Riverside County, you’ve come across beautiful homes that happened to be located within a senior community.
 There are over 30 senior communities in the Inland Empire area.
 Especially in South Riverside County, there are tons of beautiful 55+ communities.
 In this blog, I will go over the pros and cons of living in these communities and what types of rules and amenities they provide.

-First and foremost, you do of course need to qualify and be at least 55 years old or more to purchase a home within these communities.
-Because they are age-restricted this means that any of your younger family members will typically need you to be present to use the facilities or amenities.
+First and foremost, you do, of course, need to qualify and be at least 55 years old or older to purchase a home within these communities.
+Because they have age limits, your kids will usually need you to be there when they want to use the facilities or amenities.

-Furthermore, as outlined in the California Unruh Civil Rights Act anyone (including disabled persons) Under the age of 55 may not move into a 55 plus property by themselves, they would need you to live with a “qualified senior”. if you are planning to have a secondary resident they will need to be; over 45, a spouse/ cohabitant, a person who provides Primary economic or physical support for the senior, or a disabled child or grandchild who needs to live with the qualified senior due to their disability.
+Also, the California Unruh Civil Rights Act says that anyone under the age of 55, including disabled people, can’t move into a 55+ property on their own.
+They have to live with a “qualified senior.”
+If you are planning to have a secondary residence, they will need to be: over 45; a spouse or cohabitant; a person who provides primary economic or physical support for the senior; or a disabled child or grandchild who needs to live with the qualified senior due to their disability.

-Since there are age requirements and regulations on who can live within the community these areas tend to be very quiet and safe.
-Families and children are not able to be permanent residents which makes these neighborhoods very quiet and peaceful.
-Of course, people may have family over from time to time but normally it is a very calm atmosphere.
-This is also great for people who like to be active in the community and would like to make friends with neighbors.
+Since there are age requirements and regulations on who can live within the community, these areas tend to be very quiet and safe.
+Families and children are not able to be permanent residents, which makes these neighborhoods very quiet and peaceful.
+Of course, people may have family over from time to time, but normally it is a very calm atmosphere.
+This is also great for people who like to be active in the community and would like to make friends with their neighbors.

 These communities often have events, clubs, and groups to make it easy to build friendships with the other residents.

-You will be permitted to have family and friends over who are under the age requirement, however, these communities typically do stick firmly to their rules and regulations.
+You can have family and friends who are under the age limit, but these communities usually follow their rules and regulations very strictly.
 If a younger family member or child needs to move in with you, for whatever reason, it will typically not be allowed unless they are disabled.

-One of the best parts of living in a 55+ community is the various amenities that they offer their residence.
-Some of these communities have facilities such as; pool, tennis courts, library, clubhouse, Fitness Center, barbecue areas, and many other features.
-It is very important to no what types of amenities the community offers because you will be 4 access to these facilities with your HOA dues.
+One of the best parts of living in a 55+ community is the various amenities that they offer their residents.
+Some of these communities have facilities such as a pool, tennis courts, library, clubhouse, fitness center, barbecue areas, and many other features.
+It is very important to know what types of amenities the community offers because you will have access to these facilities with your HOA dues.

 These communities appeal to a lot of people due to the fact that they will have access to certain luxuries without having to maintain or think about them.
-For example, having a pool of your own can be very time-consuming and expensive so having access to one without all of the responsibility is very convenient.
+For example, having your own pool can take a lot of time and cost a lot of money, so being able to use one without having to take care of it is very convenient.
 Many communities also offer clubs, groups, and classes such as aerobics, poker, or even karaoke.
 This is especially great for those who are retired or single and looking to have an active social life with others around the same age.

-Sometimes in smaller communities, there are cliques and very few secrets.
+Sometimes, in smaller communities, there are cliques and very few secrets.
 Living in one can be similar to the feeling of living in a small town.
-Everyone tends to know everyone’s business and if something happens word travels fast! this may not be a problem for most people however it could be a deterrent if you identify as a more private person.
+Everyone tends to know everyone’s business, and if something happens, word travels fast!
+This may not be a problem for most people, but it could be a deterrent if you identify as a more private person.

-The median home price in Riverside County for a house in a 55 plus Community is about $325,000 currently.
+The median home price in Riverside County for a house in a 55+ community is currently about $325,000.
 This is quite a bit lower than the average home price for the market as a whole in Riverside.
 The median home price for all single-family homes in Riverside County was $480,000 as of December 2020.
-From what I have seen recently, the homes for sale within these senior communities are very nice and will give you a lot more ‘bang for your buck’.
-This lowered price makes it a great option if you think you would enjoy the atmosphere and amenities offered within these 55 plus communities.
+From what I have seen recently, the homes for sale within these senior communities are very nice and will give you a lot more “bang for your buck.”
+This lowered price makes it a great option if you think you would enjoy the atmosphere and amenities offered within these 55+ communities.

-If you’re not sure if you should consider moving into a 55+ community, I suggest making some appointments to tour a few different ones and see what they are really like.
-There are tons of different amenities and styles to choose from so it’s important to see what’s out there before making and decisions.
-Your Real Estate Agent can help you find communities that fit your style and offer amenities you will use.
+If you’re not sure if you should consider moving into a 55+ community, I suggest making some appointments to tour a few different ones and see what they’re really like.
+There are tons of different amenities and styles to choose from, so it’s important to see what’s out there before making a decision.
+Your real estate agent can help you find communities that fit your style and offer amenities you will use.
 Some of my favorites are Sun City Civic Association, Casa Blanca Villas, Palmilla on the Greens, and The Colony.

-Thank you for reading my blog, I hope you found this information helpful.
-I am a licensed Real Estate Agent and specialist in the Temecula Valley and surrounding area.
-If you have any questions regarding the Temecula housing Market or Real Estate in general please contact me.
+Thank you for reading my blog.
+I hope you found this information helpful.
+I am a licensed real estate agent who focuses on the Temecula Valley and the areas around it.
+If you have any questions regarding the Temecula housing market or real estate in general, please contact me.